hamrazhakeem/hamrazhakeem/README.md

 🌱 I'm currently focused on enhancing my skills in Microservices and exploring new technologies that can improve the backend.
 I'm always eager to learn new things and expand my knowledge base.

-💼 Python Developer at Brototype
+💼 Attended Brocamp

-🛠️ Programming Languages: C, Java, Python, Javascript Frameworks & Libraries: Django, React
+🛠️ Programming Languages: Python, Javascript Frameworks & Libraries: Django, React